Childhood Hodgkin Lymphoma

 What causes Hodgkin lymphoma in a child?

 The exact cause of Hodgkin lymphoma is not known.
-Genes and some viral infections
+Having a weak immune system and

-may increase a child’s risk of having Hodgkin lymphoma.
-Conditions that are linked
+some viral infections may increase a child’s risk of having Hodgkin lymphoma.
+Conditions

 What are the symptoms of Hodgkin lymphoma in a child?

-The symptoms of Hodgkin lymphoma can be like other health conditions.
-Make sure your
+The symptoms of Hodgkin lymphoma are a lot like those of other health conditions.

 How is Hodgkin lymphoma diagnosed in a child?